Viewing a network device

 The information fields for a discovered network device object are arranged in the following groups:

-- General Details—General information about the network device such as its name, type, and model.
-For more information, see General Details.
+- General Details: General information on the network device such as its name, type, and model.
+See General Details below.

-- Operating System—The Operating system information for this network device.
-For more information, see Operating System.
+- Operating System: The Operating system information for this network device.
+See Operating System for details.

-- Infrastructure—Information about the services that the network device provides.
-For more information, see Infrastructure.
+- Infrastructure: Information on the services that the network device provides.
+See Infrastructure for details.

 You can also display provenance information by clicking the Show Provenance button.
 Provenance information is meta-information describing how the other information came to exist.
 For more information, see Provenance Information.

-The following table lists information fields that can be displayed in the General Details group for a network device are described in the following table.
+The full list of information fields which can be displayed in the General Details group for a network device are described in the following table.

 The name of the network device.
 If no name is discovered then this is the IP address of the device.

-The type of the network device, such as Switch, Router, and so on.
+The type of the network device, such as Switch, Router, and so forth.

 The vendor of the network device.